ATV and UTV Trails

 No. 2 – ELWOOD PASS via EAST FORK ROAD ACCESS

 Trail Restrictions: There are no width / vehicle restrictions on this road.
-PLEASE NOTE: DUE TO THE EXTREME NATURE OF THE UPPER SECTION OF FR 667 EAST FORK ROAD, WE REQUIRE A $50 PREMIUM FEE IN ADDITION TO YOU DAILY RENTAL RATE AND A LARGER SECURITY DEPOSIT OF $2500 PER MACHINE.
+PLEASE NOTE: DUE TO THE EXTREME NATURE OF THE UPPER SECTION OF FR 667 EAST FORK ROAD, WE REQUIRE A $100 PREMIUM FEE IN ADDITION TO YOU DAILY RENTAL RATE AND A LARGER SECURITY HOLD OF $2500 PER MACHINE.
 THIS IS TO COVER THE EXCESS WEAR AND TEAR ON EQUIPMENT.

 Trail Rating: We give this road an overall difficulty rating of 4.5 out of 5.
 Please take note, this trip is only suitable for drivers with extensive experience operating ATV / UTV off road type vehicles.
 The first 8 miles are relatively easy but the upper 10 miles will challenge even the best riders.
 Every year there are injuries and equipment damage is a definite possibility.
 Loss of life has occurred on this road as recently as 2016.
 If you decide to go to Summitville or Platoro, add on an additional 20 -30 miles.
-You definitely want to consider purchasing the extra hour of rental time for this adventure.
+You definitely want to be at the trail head no later than 8:00 AM.
 This route would also make an excellent overnight trip as there are endless exploration opportunities once you get to the top of the pass.
+There are rental cabins available in Platoro should you want to spend the night.
 Check out our multi-day ATV / UTV rental discounts.
 The last thing you want to do is try rushing back down East Fork Road when you are tired at the end of the day, and we guarantee, you will be tired.

 No. 3 – BLUE CREEK 4×4 TRAIL

 Trail Description: This is a fun ride, it doesn’t go anywhere important but is a “roller coaster” type ride with enough challenge to keep you awake.
 This trail goes through Kit Carson’s old hunting grounds.
-The trail is about 13 miles long each way and connects The Blanco Road, 7 miles south of Pagosa to the Buckles Lake Road near Chromo, Colorado.
-There is a crossing of the Blanco River that can only be done after spring runoff season is over.
+The trail is about 13 miles long each way and connects The Blanco Road (FR 326) 7 miles south of Pagosa to the Buckles Lake Road (FR 663) near Chromo, Colorado.
+There is a crossing of the Blanco River (good rainbow fishing) that can only be done after spring runoff season is over.
 The trail can be muddy in wet weather.
 The terrain varies from Ponderosa Pine forest to beautiful Aspen thickets.
 The Average elevation is about 8000 to 9000 feet.
 There are some shorter 4×4 trails off the main route to try as time allows.
 This is a 20 – 30 mile round trip depending on how many side trails you decide to explore.

 Trail Restrictions: There are no width or ATV or UTV vehicle restrictions on this trail.